• Skip to primary navigation

 5. Serve.
 Serve with the remaining sauce on the side and garnish with bird's eye chili, peanuts, and cilantro.

 • Use a food processor to mince the lemongrass.
-Lemongrass is a hard stalk texture and is pretty difficult to chop up with a knife.
+Lemongrass has a hard stalk texture and is pretty difficult to chop up with a knife.
 Using a food processor grind the lemongrass in a snap.

 • Marinade the chicken overnight.
 You can marinate the chicken in the refrigerator for a minimum of 3-4 hours but I recommend doing it overnight for the best rich flavors.